silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 The program we're going to make is very simple: it will send the kernel the exit code "7".
 Nothing more.
-To write this program in machine code, we need to be able to write some raw bytes to a file.
+To write this program in machine code, we need to be able to write some specific bytes to a file.
 We will do this using a tool called `hexedit` which lets us edit files by changing the hexadecimal values of each byte.